fahimkk/portfolio/client/src/assets/markdownFiles/projects/bubofeed-website.md

-BuboFeed website is proposed to be a static website for our Andorid App BuboFeed, and need to integrate wordpress for blogs related to movies and foods.
+BuboFeed website is proposed to be a static website for our Andorid App BuboFeed https://bubofeed.com, and integrated wordpress for blogs related to movies and foods like https://bubofeed.com/blogs.
 This site will provide easy and instant idea about the application.

 ## Technologies